 Antimatter Building Programme

-Design of a CHF 147M antimatter production and storage facility for CERN's Future Circular Collider, requiring integration of particle physics, cryogenics, radiation shielding, structural engineering, and safety systems across 292 expert specialists.
+Design of a CHF 412M antimatter production and storage facility for CERN's Future Circular Collider, requiring integration of particle physics, cryogenics, radiation shielding, structural engineering, and safety systems across 490+ specialist analysis passes.
+Includes 29+ interactive visualizations (including multi-spectral viewer, temporal fractal explorer, and findings navigator) with professional ElevenLabs narration (42 audio clips, 26 IPA pronunciation rules for physics terms) in 3 languages, a 14-shot guided cinematic tour, and Rust-verified calculations from 1,238 audited tests across 22 crates.

 The Problem